 Some of you (especially those who have taken CS180) may wonder what the differences are between CS180 and CS190I.
 The answer is that CS180 to CS190I is like Artificial Intelligence to Deep Learning.
 CS180 is an overview in Computer Graphics, but CS190I is focused on accurate and high-quality offline rendering within the framework of ray tracing.
 Prior knowledge in CS180 is PREFERRED but NOT STRICTLY REQUIRED.

 The difference between CS291A and CS190I is much more clear.
 CS291A is focused on real-time (>30 FPS) approaches.
 They are smart, fast but less accurate, usually used in video games and VR/AR applications.
 CS190I cares more about correctness and quality, but does not exploit GPU computing and does not worry about slow performance, thus is more used in animations, etc.

 Also note that, this course is listed in the category "Intelligent and Interactive Systems".
-But it is to build up our intelligence for the design of interactive systems.
-Only a small part of the topics from this course is related to Machine Learning / Deep Learning.
+But it is to build up our own intelligence for the design of interactive systems.
+None of the topics from this course are related to Artificial Intelligence / Machine Learning / Deep Learning.

 This course does not have any strict prerequisites, since as upper division students, you should have already learned the following topics:

 The listed course numbers are for your reference only.
 In general, as long as you have taken one course (or equivalent) in each of the four categories, you are ready to take this course.
 Also, it is recommended that you go through the (publicly available) slides in CS180 before the start of this course, especially the "Ray Tracing" related topics.